Many Roads Lead to Lithium: Formation Pathways For Lithium-Rich Red Giants: Discussion

 To search for more direct evidence of stellar multiplicity, we used \paired, a statistical framework that uses \gaia radial velocity error measurements to search for binarity \citep{chance_2022}, which typically detects binaries at separations of up to a few AU and mass ratios above 0.1.
 Stellar multiplicity can be detected in the \gaia radial velocity measurements as the presence of excess noise, compared to stars of similar apparent magnitude and colour.
 With proper calibration of the expected radial velocity jitter for similar sources, one can estimate a probability that a source is a non-single star based on its reported radial velocity error in \gaia, and the number of radial velocity transits.

 We analyzed the \paired probability for our sample in combination with RUWE which is sensitive to close binaries, where stars with RUWE $\geq 1.2$ are likely to be binaries \citep[e.g.,][]{berger_2020}.
 For both the \lirich and \lin samples, we compare the number of binaries based on the RUWE and \paired criteria, where a $p-$value $\leq 0.001$ is flagged as a potential binary in \paired.
-Table \ref{tb:paired} shows the results of this comparison.
+Table \ref{tb:paired} shows the results of this comparison where the errors on the percentages represent the uncertainty in a Bernoulli trial.